nmadison520/bike-share-analysis/project_5/README.md

 # Bike Share Usage Analysis Norfolk VA

 ## Overview
-This project recieves and analyzes bike share data regaring usage in Norfolk over an extended period of time to identify patterns in usage and frequency, trip behavior, and trends.
+This project receives and analyzes bike share data regarding usage in Norfolk over an extended period of time to identify patterns in usage and frequency, trip behavior, and trends.

 ## Tools used
 -Python (pandas, numpy)